-Part One: Arriving in Greece!
+Part One: We’re in Crete!

 We were assigned to Tenia’s Language School, which is within perfect distance from our hotel, (about a 10 minutes cab ride).
 The work project begins with three to four hours of lesson preparations in the afternoon.
 Classes begin at 5 pm and end at 9 pm.
 The students, for the most part, have lessons, Monday-Wednesday-Friday or Tuesday-Thursday.
 Each class has students who are progressively more proficient in English.
 The ultimate goal is for the students to pass a five-part English proficiency test including vocabulary, writing, conversational speaking, and critical thinking in English.
 The range in proficiency in each class is pretty wide and the test is used a little like an SAT AP test.
 But the impact here is even greater than passing the American SAT, because while universities are free in Greece, admission is not assured, and extremely competitive.
 An English certificate (that is awarded through the proficiency test) is a plus!
 We feel integrated into their success.

 “What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others”- Pericles.

 The Headmistress, Tenia:

 Tenia is a very hands-on, multi-tasking teacher.
 In her class, some kids are working on workbooks, some reciting vocabulary and some writing what they have learned.
 The lessons are based on material they are required to study at home.
 As volunteer teachers, we provide the students an opportunity to speak with native English speakers.
 The lessons also provide the perfect opportunity to get to know the students personally.
 It was heartwarming that often,Tenia had to tell the kids class was over, and we had to finish.
 But they’d ask if they could just discuss one more topic.
 It was really flattering and they were so cute!